Johanson1988/Candidate-Exercise-Full-stack-Engineer/Contributors-List/README.md

 ## GraphQL Mode

 This mode has a limitation.
 GraphQL API will only show collaborators of the repositories which the user has push access.
+You will have to add a valid Github token on the seconde line below.
 If you are using the Github token provided by myself, you can check my repositories if you search for the user "Johanson1988".
 ```sh
 $ git checkout GrapQL-Mode
 $ echo REACT_APP_GITHUB_API_KEY='insert github token here' >> .env